iNavFlight/inav/docs/LED pin PWM.md

 When PWM generation is disabled, LED pin is used to drive ws2812 strip.

 Total ws2812 pulses duration is ~1ms with ~9ms pauses.
-Thus connected device should ignore PWM singal with duty ratio < ~10%.
+Thus connected device should ignore PWM signal with duty ratio < ~10%.

 ## SHARED_HIGH
 LED Pin is used to drive WS2812 strip.
 Pauses between pulses are high. ws2812 pulses are prefixed with 300us low 'reset' pulse: